 The Master of Arts in Psychology; Mental Health Track program provides both breadth and depth to current issues in mental health, trauma, and human development.
 It is ideal for those who have an interest in pursuing employment in helping professions, government work, advocacy, or doctoral preparation.
-The Master of Arts in Counseling Psychology; Trauma Track educates and trains students to be trauma informed, ethical, multiculturally oriented, competent scholar practitioners.
+The Master of Arts in Counseling Psychology offers a general program or students may select one of two tracks; Trauma or Addictions Counseling.
+The program trains students to be ethical, multiculturally oriented, competent scholar practitioners.
 Successful completion of this degree prepares graduates for mental health counseling licensure in Massachusetts and in other states.